Posted on :: Tags: , , , ,

 return 0

-objects, given the directory name and extension.
-The function also takes a repository path and excludes the filenames with a given regex.
+We need a list of files as FileObject objects, given the directory name and extension.
+The function also takes a repository path and excludes filenames that match a given regex.

 def file_list(dirname, extension, repo_path, exclude_regex=None):